 It came to my attention that I have never addressed the topic of baptism online before.
 Baptism is an important topic that is considered “elementary” to the Church, that is, it is foundational to the Church.
-Yet because there are so few scriptures it can also be a difficult topic to address.

 - 1st Peter 3:18-22;